 \textbf{R1.
 Supporting Automated Accurate Diet Identification and Logging.} Participants (30 out of 45) confirmed the need for automated detection and logging of diet consumption to reduce manual effort and improve convenience~\cite{bedri2020fitbyte,shin2022mydj}, as the complexity and time demands were the main reasons for both exp. and inexp. participants not or reduce monitoring their diets.
 Accurate diet identification is crucial for meaningful dietary analysis.
 Thus, the system should automatically and accurately identify and log both the type and amount of food and drink consumed.

 \textbf{R2.
 Facilitating Nutritional Analysis based on Reliable Sources.} Participants expected professional nutritional information, including detailed nutrient breakdowns, consistent with prior research emphasizing the importance of nutritional analysis \cite{lo2024dietary,szymanski2024integrating}.
-However, they emphasized the inaccurate and incomplete databases in existing tools (9 out of 23 exp.).
+However, nine out of 23 exp. participants emphasized the inaccurate and incomplete databases in existing tools.
 The system should integrate reliable food databases to support nutrition estimates covering a wide variety of items.
 Twenty-one out of 45 participants mentioned it would be helpful to track nutrition consumption.
 This would help users manage their nutrition consumption to maintain health or achieve specific goals.

 \textbf{R3.
-Providing Personalized Dietary Suggestions with Domain-Specific Knowledge.} 33 out of 45 Participants were highly interested in reliable and personalized dietary recommendations tailored to their profiles (e.g., age and weight), goals (e.g., muscle development, weight management, general wellness), and specific dietary needs (e.g., diabetes, allergies, vegetarianism), which is consistent with prior work \cite{szymanski2024integrating}.
+Providing Personalized Dietary Suggestions with Domain-Specific Knowledge.} 33 out of 45 participants were highly interested in reliable and personalized dietary recommendations tailored to their profiles (e.g., age and weight), goals (e.g., muscle development, weight management, general wellness), and specific dietary needs (e.g., diabetes, allergies, vegetarianism), which is consistent with prior work \cite{szymanski2024integrating}.
 Our findings emphasized the need for seamlessly integrating domain knowledge cost-effectively.
 The system should provide dietary suggestions based on individual dietary behaviors and domain-specific knowledge.
-Various guidances were desired, including nutrition balance, keeping fit, customized meal plans, ingredient substitutions, portion control, and dietary assessments, etc.
+Participants desired guidance on various topics, including nutritional balance, weight management, customized meal plans, ingredient substitutions, portion control, and dietary assessments.

 \textbf{R4.
 Protecting Privacy.} Privacy concerns were raised by 24 participants towards the eyewear-based dietary monitoring, especially regarding the potential of recording their phone screen and conversations with others during meals.
-Therefore, the system should try to reduce the capture of sensitive information during meal sessions and incorporate the mechanism to protect privacy.
+Therefore, the system should try to reduce the capture of sensitive information during meal sessions and incorporate a mechanism to protect privacy.